aerospike-examples/geospatial-samples/yelp_load/README.md

-Yelp Challenge Business Dataset Loader
+Yelp Challenge Business Dataset Loaders
 ================================================================

-This directory contains Aerospike loaders for the "business" data from the [Yelp Dataset Challenge](http://www.yelp.com/dataset_challenge).
+This directory contains Aerospike loaders for the business data from the [Yelp Dataset Challenge](http://www.yelp.com/dataset_challenge).